RomainLanz/slynova.io/content/blog/create-a-simple-cache-system/index.md

 In this code, we added an array as the value of our cache.
 It contains the response body and a timestamp for when the cache has been hydrated.

-When we will read the cache, we will also check if the lifetime of the cache is more than a minute.
+When we read the cache, we will also check if the lifetime of the cache is more than a minute.

 ```js{6}
 // requires...